 Stroll through a labyrinth of mud-walled houses surviving from the 19th century to Khast Imam Square, where some of Tashkent’s oldest monuments remain.
 The 16th century Kaffal Shashi Mausoleum, the tomb of one of the first imams of the Muslim world, and Barak-Khan Madrassah, also 16th century, are flanked by the 19th century al-Bukhari Madrassah and the early 20th century Tillya Sheikh Mosque, which houses the oldest Koran in the world.

-(Asia Tashkent Hotel; B, D)
+(Lotte City Hotel Tashkent Palace; B, D)

 Day 7 - TRAIN TO SAMARKAND, UZBEKISTAN